-The Audit and Standards Committee have undertaken the functions of an audit committee as identified by CIPFA guidance.
-It receives regular reports and presentations from the External Auditor and is independent of Cabinet.
+The Audit and Standards Committee have undertaken the audit committee functions identified in CIPFA guidance, receives regular reports and presentations from the External Auditor and is independent of the Cabinet.

-The Council has a customer feedback complaints system, and this information is sent to relevant Directors and used to improve service delivery and customer satisfaction.
+The Council has a customer feedback complaints system, and data obtained from this is sent to relevant Directors and used to improve service delivery and customer satisfaction.
 It is also considered by the Senior Leadership Team quarterly.

-The strategic risk register is reviewed by Cabinet bi-annually and more frequently by management.
-The risks identified have been allocated lead officers that manage each risk.
-Risk Management also forms a key element of the Directorate Actions Plans and risk management is an integral part of the Authority's performance management arrangements.
+The strategic risk register is reviewed by the Cabinet bi-annually and more frequently by management.
+The risks identified are allocated to lead officers that manage each risk.
+Risk Management also forms a key element of the Directorate Actions Plans and is an integral part of the Council's performance management arrangements.

-The Council is committed to the effective use of IT and has a digital strategy and IT acceptable usage and Security Policy which are currently being reviewed.
+The Council is committed to the effective use of IT and has a digital strategy and IT Acceptable Usage and Security Policy which are currently being reviewed.

-The Council's 2023/24 Treasury Management Strategy was approved by Council in February 2023, and risks are fully evaluated as part of this strategy.
+The Council's 2024/25 Treasury Management Strategy was approved by the Council in February 2025, and risks are fully evaluated as part of this strategy.